-At Keyakidaira Station, there is a secret panorama viewing deck that isn’t normally open to the public.
+At Keyakidaira Station, there is a secret panorama viewing deck isn’t normally open to the public.

-By booking in advance with a special tour, you will be able to access this special viewing deck that gives you a 360° panorama view of nearby mountains in the Keyakidaira area.
+By booking in advance with a special tour, you can access this special viewing deck that gives you a 360° panorama view of nearby mountains in the Keyakidaira area.

 Click HERE for more information about the tour!